800.285.8525 Contact us

 Medical treatment

 At the time of closure, or even after your claim has been closed, your doctor may recommend further medical treatment.
-Treatment following claim closure is often referred to as "palliative" care.
+Treatment following claim closure is often called "palliative" care.
 The purpose of this kind of medical treatment is to reduce or moderate your otherwise stable condition so that you may stay in the workforce.

 In some instances, your condition may worsen to the point that your doctor will recommend reopening your claim.
-This is referred to as an aggravation.
+This is called an aggravation.

 A claim can only be reopened for the accepted condition(s).
 Your physician must provide evidence that your accepted condition has worsened beyond the measurements previously identified.
 SAIF may have up to 60 days to evaluate your claim for reopening and may require that you see an independent medical examiner (IME).

-If your claim is a disabling claim, it can be reopened up to five years from the date your claim was first closed (or five years from the date of injury on a nondisabling claim), based on a request from you and information on your worsened condition from a doctor.
+If you have a disabling claim, it can be reopened up to five years from the date your claim was first closed (or five years from the date of injury on a nondisabling claim), based on a request from you and information on your worsened condition from a doctor.

 If your accepted condition worsens more than five years after the first closure date on a disabling claim, you may be entitled to additional benefits under a separate process called "Board's Own Motion."
 Contact your adjuster for more information.